Cottage | 2 bedrooms | sleeps 4

 Both Bembridge and St Helens offer a selection of good beaches, and the fishing is good too!
 Nearby are the Brading Marshes which now enjoy RSPB and SSSI protection, a treasure trove for bird watchers.
-There are two good Restaurants, an excellent Pub and couple of shops on the Green.
+There are two good Restaurants, an excellent Pub and several shops on the Green.

 The cottage is small but lovely, with pretty furnishings throughout.
 Downstairs is open plan, with a well-fitted kitchen: gas hob, electric oven, microwave, fridge, and views over the green.
 At the rear of the room, patio doors lead to the courtyard garden.
 Comfy leather settee, dining table and chairs, TV/DVD, radio/CD player, small library of books, DVDs, CDs.

-A spiral staircase leads to the bedrooms: one with attractive 4-poster bed, and the second with adult size bunks - the bottom one converts to a double bed (Futon style).
+A spiral staircase leads to the bedrooms: one with attractive 4-poster bed, and the second with a double bed and overhead 'bunk' single bed (full size).
 Also a small but pretty bathroom, fully tiled with toilet, bath and shower (over bath).
 Towels can be hired.

 The Isle of Wight region